SAP-samples/partner-reference-application/Tutorials/44a-Multi-Tenancy-Features-Forms.md

     5. Run the command `npm add fast-xml-parser`.
 The package converts a java script object to an XML string.

     6. Run the command `npm add stream`.
 The package supports streaming objects to the browser.

-    7. Run the command `npm add @sap/textbundle`.
-This package allows you to access language-dependent texts from your i18n-files.

-    8. Run the command `npm install` in your project root folder to install the required npm modules for the application.
+    7. Run the command `npm install` in your project root folder to install the required npm modules for the application.

-## SAP BTP Configuration and Deployment
+### SAP BTP Configuration and Deployment

 1. Open the SAP BTP cockpit of the provider subaccount and add the required entitlements: